I don’t know about you, but I hate being interrupted. It makes me feel like what I have to say has no value.

 Besides this being an awful sentence, if you took out the dash-surrounded phrase, you’d have a jumble of verb tenses, ideas, and activities.
 If you wanted to salvage something from here, you could say: “He needs a new kitbag – green, strong, and made of canvas.”
 End of sentence.

 I like to think of parentheses – also called round brackets – as an aside, as if the author is walking on stage to give the audience a (subtle or not-so-subtle) hint.
-As I said above, it’s a bit more interruptive than a dash, and therefore you can stray a bit more off-topic with them than with dashes.
+As I said above, it’s a bit more interruptive than a dash, and therefore you can stray a bit more off-topic with it than with a dash.
 For example:

 - My son the soldier (can you believe he’s in the army?) is learning how to shoot a rifle.
 Here, I’m interrupting myself and giving the old “elbow-elbow-wink-wink” to my interlocutor.
 The parenthetical phrase is off-topic from the rest of the sentence, but still within the parameters of the general subject matter.